List of awards and nominations received by Green Day

 Green Day is an American rock band formed in 1987 in East Bay, California.
 The band consists of Billie Joe Armstrong (vocals, lead guitar), Mike Dirnt (bass guitar, vocals), and Tré Cool (drums, percussion).
-The band has released thirteen studio albums: 39/Smooth (1990), Kerplunk (1991), Dookie (1994), Insomniac (1995), Nimrod (1997), Warning (2000), American Idiot (2004), 21st Century Breakdown (2009), the ¡Uno!, ¡Dos!, ¡Tré! trilogy (2012), Revolution Radio (2016), and Father of All Motherfuckers (2020).
+The band has released fourteen studio albums: 39/Smooth (1990), Kerplunk (1991), Dookie (1994), Insomniac (1995), Nimrod (1997), Warning (2000), American Idiot (2004), 21st Century Breakdown (2009), the ¡Uno!, ¡Dos!, ¡Tré! trilogy (2012), Revolution Radio (2016), Father of All Motherfuckers (2020), and Saviors (2024).
 (The first two albums were released on the Lookout!
-Records record label, while the remaining albums were released on Reprise Records.
+Records record label, while the remaining albums were released on Reprise Records.)

 Green Day has found success at the MTV Video Music Awards, receiving nine nominations for "Basket Case", the second single from Dookie; and eight awards for "Boulevard of Broken Dreams", the second single from American Idiot.
 The band has also received 4 Grammy Awards out of 17 nominations, or 5 out of 20 including their solo recognitions.
 At the American Music Awards, the trio has received six awards including "Favorite Alternate Artist" award, finally winning it in 2005.
 The band was nominated for nine Billboard Music Awards in 2005, winning seven of them on the night of the show, including "Rock Artist of the Year" and "Rock Song of the Year".

 American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.
-Green Day has received 3 awards from eleven nominations.
+Green Day has received three awards from twelve nominations.